Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 Little is known about Shakespeare as a married man in the small provincial town of his birth.
 Some biographers suggest he became a school teacher for a time, others that he joined a traveling theatrical group and toured throughout the country.

-What is certain is that, by 1592, his name is known in London, and by 1594 he was already a leading light in the Lord Chamberlain's men, as dramatist and actor.
+What is certain is that, by 1592, his name is known in London, and by 1594 he was already a leading light in the Lord Chamberlain's men, as a dramatist, and actor.

 We'll never know for sure just how he and Anne were affected emotionally by this mutual separation.
-Were they still 'in love' or was the marriage impossible to maintain because of William's wayward pursuit of a career as a dramatist?
+Were they still 'in love' or was the marriage impossible to maintain because of William's wayward pursuit of a career as a dramatist in London?

 © 2014 Andrew Spacey